owensf/embedded_optimizer/README.md

 The meat of it is in f4s.h and find_best_f4.c

-f4s.h contains the data, including the final four picks, probabilities for different scnearios, etc. find_best_f4.c contains a lot of unfinished functions.
+f4s.h contains the data, including the final four picks, probabilities for different scnearios, etc. team_decoder.txt turns the numbers of teams into real time neams find_best_f4.c contains a lot of unfinished functions.
 The most interesting one that's finished is find_best_f4, which calculates the probability of the bracket that has the highest probability of winning. simulate_bracket.py is a sanity check I did in python to make sure my find_best_f4.c was working properly.